Implementing SSL certificates

 Proper implementation of SSL certificates is required for being able to access MVMA services from another host in your network after installation.

-To make MVMA in your network available from any browser by using the original host name in the URLs, you must add a certificate assigned to the name of the host where MVMA was installed.
+To make MVMA in your network available from any browser by using the original host name in the URLs, you must add one or multiple certificates assigned to the name of the host where MVMA was installed.

-For example, to add a self-signed certificate to the MVMA keystore to make MVMA available under the host name mvmahostname, open a console to the MVMA installation directory and perform the following step:
+For example, to add a self-signed multi-host (SAN) certificate to the MVMA keystore to make MVMA available under the host name mvmahostname, any host name in the mycompany.com domain, the localhost IP address 127.0.0.1, or an IP address such as host_ip_address.
+Open a console to the MVMA installation directory and perform the following step adjusting mvmahostname and host_ip_address as needed.

 (Windows platform) Run